 - Manual can opener.

 This is just a partial list.
-For additional preparation information, watch this video from the American Red Cross.
+For additional preparation information, watch this video on YouTube from the American Red Cross.

 More Hurricane Information

-To keep up with latest news, sign up for the daily Miami on the Cheap newsletter.
-You can also follow us on Facebook and on Twitter.
+To keep up with the latest news, sign up for the South Florida on the Cheap newsletter.
+Follow on Facebook and Instagram.

 More Useful Resources